Wilfred/wilfred.github.com/_posts/2018-06-22-helpful-one-year-on.markdown

 expose within Helpful.
 These tools missed the first release, but I've now had the chance to build them.

-From a Helpful buffer, you can now toggle edebug of a function.
-This allows you to easily step through some code.
+From a Helpful buffer, you can now toggle edebug on a function.
+This allows you to easily step through code.

 You can also toggle tracing.
 Tracing is an underrated built-in feature of Emacs.
 You can use it to confirm functions have the inputs and outputs you're expecting.
-It's also really useful for exploring unfamiliar code.
+It's really useful when exploring unfamiliar code.

 <img src="/assets/emacs_trace.png">